theodi/R-projects/data-portal-analysis/the_data_catalogue_cycle_hypothesis.md

 # The Data Catalogue Update Hypothesis: Are Datasets Up-to-date?

+### This is an obsolete draft.
+The current paper is under review and will be published at the end of March.

 Governments and institutions often publish open data as part of a collection.
 A minimum requirement for these [data catalogues](http://datacatalogs.o[rg/) are discoverable and up-to-date datasets.
 We looked at three case studies and found further evidence from an [analysis of Socrata's](http://thomaslevine.com/!/data-updatedness) data catalogues.[^1]

 This matters for several reasons, for example: